--- Lola rarely reads spiritual books anymore; she's not seeking, she's busy living and creating, so she finds most of them b-o-r-i-n-g or too full of New Age myths and cliches.
+-- Lola rarely reads spiritual books anymore; she's not seeking, but busy living and creating, so she finds most of them b-o-r-i-n-g or too full of New Age myths and cliches.
 There are a few exceptions, which you'll see below.
 Once you're free, books are pleasantly confirming and expansive, rather than a way to grasp for answers.
 Self help becomes more about going within than seeking outside!

-Mindfulness, good articles about mindfulness!
+Mindfulness - good articles about mindfulness!

 Novels and non-fiction books I've enjoyed.
 I cannot begin to keep up with listing them all!

 Sometimes Brilliant, non-fiction by Larry Brilliant.
 True story of how Larry's guru told him he would help wipe out the last stronghold of smallpox in India, and he did.
 And what a ride his life was even before that!
 LOVED this book.